-For example, you can use the additional counter function to control the digital outputs directly or indirectly (using the additional INT32 comparator function) by reaching the comparison value.
+For example, you can use the additional counter function to control the digital outputs directly by reaching the comparison value.

 Controlling a digital output directly

 To control a digital output directly via the counter, you can use the status of the counter as a source.